Sociology (SOC)

 SOC 401 Higher Education Policy (3 credits)

 What should students gain from college?
 How should higher education be funded?
 How is college connected to inequalities along racial, gender, class, and other lines, and what role should individual campuses play in mitigating those inequalities?
 Policy decisions shape each of these questions and their potential answers.
 In this course, we will examine contemporary higher education policy and connections to inequality.
 Topics will include financial aid, diversity, access to college, different types of college settings, and funding.
+This course can count towards public policy minor.

 SOC 470 Special Topics (3 credits)